rokath/trice/docs/TriceUserManual.md

 // End of file
 ```

 Assume a project with several devices.
 You can add these 2 files to all targets and if a special target should execute any functions, simply implement them.
-These functions on their own can execute other Trice statements to transmit result.
+These functions on their own can execute other Trice statements to transmit results.
 If a client performs a RPC call this way, the request is transmitted with the Trice speed.
 Several target devices (servers) can respond and the client can wait for the first or some of them.
 That waiting functionality is of course not the job of the Trice library.

 ## 38. <a id='testing-the-trice-library-c-code-for-the-target'></a>Testing the Trice Library C-Code for the Target